Hurwitz-Ran spaces: Groups and PMQs from configurations in the plane

 \begin{defn} A subset $\bJ\subseteq\C$ is \emph{semi-algebraic} if it can be expressed as a finite union of subsets $\bJ_1,\dots,\bJ_r\subset\C$, such that each $\bJ_i$ is defined by a finite system of polynomial equalities and (weak or strict) inequalities in the real, affine coordinates $\Re(z)$ and $\Im(z)$ of $\C$.

-For two semi-algebraic sets $\bJ,\bJ'\subseteq\C$, a continuous map $\xi\colon\bJ\to\bJ'$ is \emph{semi-algebraic} if $\bJ$ can be expressed as a finite union of semi-algebraic subsets $\bJ_1,\dots,\bJ_r\subset\bJ$, and the coordinates of $\xi|_{\bJ_i}$ are expressed, in the real affine coordinates of $\bJ_i$, by fractions of polynomials with real coefficients. \end{defn} Note that a semi-algebraic subset $\bJ\subset\C$ can be written locally as a finite union of subsets of $\C$ that are diffeomorphic to points, open segments and open triangles.
-Note also that finite unions and intersections of semi-algebraic subsets are again semi-algebraic. \begin{defn} A \emph{nice couple} $\fT=(\cX,\cY)$ is a couple of subspaces $\emptyset\subseteq\cY\subseteq\cX\subseteq\bH$, such that the following properties hold: \begin{itemize} \item $\cX$ and $\cY$ are semi-algebraic; \item $\cY$ is closed in $\cX$. \end{itemize} By abuse of notation, for $\cX\subset\bH$ we will denote by $\cX$ also the nice couple $(\cX,\emptyset)$. \end{defn} We fix a nice couple $\fT=(\cX,\cY)$ for the rest of the section.
+Given two semi-algebraic sets $\bJ,\bJ'\subseteq\C$, a continuous map $\xi\colon\bJ\to\bJ'$ is \emph{semi-algebraic} if $\bJ$ can be expressed as a finite union of semi-algebraic subsets $\bJ_1,\dots,\bJ_r\subset\bJ$, and the coordinates of $\xi|_{\bJ_i}$ are expressed, in the real affine coordinates of $\bJ_i$, by fractions of polynomials with real coefficients. \end{defn} Note that a semi-algebraic subset $\bJ\subset\C$ can be written locally as a finite union of subsets of $\C$ that are diffeomorphic to points, open segments and open triangles; finite unions and intersections of semi-algebraic subsets are again semi-algebraic. \begin{defn} A \emph{nice couple} $\fT=(\cX,\cY)$ is a couple of subspaces $\emptyset\subseteq\cY\subseteq\cX\subseteq\bH$, such that the following properties hold: \begin{itemize} \item $\cX$ and $\cY$ are semi-algebraic; \item $\cY$ is closed in $\cX$. \end{itemize} By abuse of notation, for $\cX\subset\bH$ we will denote by $\cX$ also the nice couple $(\cX,\emptyset)$. \end{defn}